 Data Protection aims to protect an individual’s right to privacy in regard to the processing of their personal data by those who control it.

-In May 2018 new EU legislation will come into force, the General Data Protection Regulations (GDPR), applying to all data relating to and descriptive of, living individuals defined in the Regulations as 'personal data'.
+In May 2018 new EU legislation came into force, the General Data Protection Regulations (GDPR), applying to all data relating to and descriptive of, living individuals defined in the Regulations as 'personal data'.
 Individuals are referred to as 'data subjects'.

 The GDPR places obligations on Dundalk Institute of Technology and the way it handles personal data.
 In turn the staff and students of the Institute have responsibilities to ensure personal data is processed fairly, lawfully and securely.
 This means that personal data should only be processed if we have a valid condition of processing (e.g. consent obtained from the data subject, or a contract with them) and we have provided information to the individuals concerned about how and why we are processing their information (i.e. a privacy notice).
 There are restrictions on what we are allowed to do with personal data such as passing personal information on to third parties, transferring information outside the EU or using it for direct marketing.